bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 Only 5 of the 7 DATE objects support type-inferred entry:
 - The DayOfWeek object contains only a single parameter, and would interfere with other single-component objects in the future.
-- The Time object has 3 parameters which unfortunately interfere with the 3 parameters of the `Date` object.
+- The Time object has 3 parameters which unfortunately interferes with the `Date` object which also has 3 parameters.

 Here are examples of this entry method for each supported DATE object type: